-Sector Common occupational health and safety hazards Mining Mine collapse, rock falls or subsidence. - Vehicle-related accidents (including passenger vehicles and specialised mining vehicles).
-Working at heights and objects dropped from heights. • Exposure to toxic chemicals (such as cyanide and mercury) or gases (such as carbon monoxide or methane) or to hazardous substances (such as dust, which can cause silicosis, or radiation).
-Electrocution. • Lack or misuse of equipment, including PPE; or use of poorly maintained, outdated or otherwise inappropriate equipment, causing injuries.
+Sector Common occupational health and safety hazards Mining Mine collapse, rock falls or subsidence.
+Whiele related a cridents (including recognizer unhigher and acceptable designing architecture).
+Vehicle-related accidents (including passenger vehicles and specialised mining vehicles).
+Machine at height a good abjects decreased from heights.
+Working at heights and objects dropped from heights.
+Exposure to toxic chemicals (such as cyanide and mercury) or gases (such as carbon monoxide or methane) or to hazardous substances (such as dust, which can cause silicosis, or radiation). • Electrocution. • Lack or misuse of equipment, including PPE; or use of poorly maintained, outdated or otherwise inappropriate equipment, causing injuries.
 Use and handling of explosive substances.
-Injuries with mechanical or manual tools.
-Noise, vibration (in particular with the use of jackhammers), heat, poor ventilation, overexertion and inadequate workspace, particularly in underground operations. • Exposure to extreme heat and cold. • Lack of knowledge or training, particularly among workforces with low levels of education.
-Vector-borne diseases such as malaria, yellow fever, dengue and others.
+Injuries with mechanical or manual tools. • Noise, vibration (in particular with the use of jackhammers), heat, poor ventilation, overexertion and inadequate workspace, particularly in underground operations.
+Exposure to extreme heat and cold. • Lack of knowledge or training, particularly among workforces with low levels of education. • Vector-borne diseases such as malaria, yellow fever, dengue and others.
 Long and unsociable working hours and shifts.
-Gold, silver and PGM • Exposure to molten metal, electromagnetic radiation and high temperature sources. processing and refining • Exposure to toxic chemicals including hydrochloric acid and chlorine fumes.
-Use of heavy machinery such as rotating plants.
-Use of dangerous equipment such as pumps, crushers and dryers.
+Gold, silver and PGM • Exposure to molten metal, electromagnetic radiation and high temperature sources. processing and refining Exposure to toxic chemicals including hydrochloric acid and chlorine fumes.
+Use of heavy machinery such as rotating plants. • Use of dangerous equipment such as pumps, crushers and dryers.
 Vehicle-related accidents.
-Coloured gemstone Use of laser drilling and high pressure and high temperature treatments. treatments Exposure to toxic chemicals, particularly: hydrogen peroxide (bleaching); nitric acid (acid bleaching); - sulfuric acid (colouration); hydrofluoric acid (polishing); polymers (filling and impregnation); mercuric chloride (laquer and nacre); - silver nitrate (foiling); metal oxides (surface and backing coatings); - coloured dyes (dyeing); beryllium (used in the diffusion process); and trace elements (emitted during treatments like heating).
+Coloured gemstone Use of laser drilling and high pressure and high temperature treatments. treatments Exposure to toxic chemicals, particularly: hydrogen peroxide (bleaching); nitric acid (acid bleaching); sulfuric acid (colouration); hydrofluoric acid (polishing); polymers (filling and impregnation); mercuric chloride (laquer and nacre); silver nitrate (foiling); metal oxides (surface and backing coatings); coloured dyes (dyeing); beryllium (used in the diffusion process); and trace elements (emitted during treatments like heating).
 Exposure to radioactive diamonds and gemstones during irradiation treatments.

-Sector Common occupational health and safety hazards Cutting and polishing • Dust inhalation, eye strain, poor posture leading to back and shoulder problems. and jewellery manufacturing Long working hours.
+Sector Common occupational health and safety hazards Cutting and polishing and jewellery manufacturing Dust inhalation, eye strain, poor posture leading to back and shoulder problems.
+Long working hours.
 Lack or misuse of equipment, including PPE, or use of poorly maintained, outdated or otherwise inappropriate equipment.
 Locked emergency exits.
 Unhealthy or unsanitary working conditions, including poor ventilation.
 Cramped and unsafe on-site housing with limited facilities for washing, sleeping and preparing food.
 Lack of training on chemical substances and protective measures.
-Exposure to toxic fumes and chemicals. • Eye strain.
+Exposure to toxic fumes and chemicals.
+Eye strain.
 Trading, service industries and retail General workplace risks, including slips and trips, manual handling, workstation ergonomics, basic hygiene and transport.
 Repetitive strain or eye strain.